Managing Stroke Speed

 Strokes Too Fast

-All stroker toys have speed limit, either coded into their firmware or simply forced by the hardware.
-Having actions that are too fast in your script will cause shortened stroke length.
+All stroker toys have speed limit, either coded into their firmware or capped by their hardware.
+Having actions that are too fast in your script will result in shortened stroke length.

 From the “Statistics” window in OFS you can check the speed of the action.
-Here, the speed is over 1000 unit/s.
-Too fast for any toys to perform correctly.
+In the example below, speed is over 1000 unit/s.
+Too fast for any strokers to perform correctly.

 How to fix